 St Hugh’s is situated in leafy North Oxford between the Banbury and Woodstock Roads, a site which offers convenient access to the departments of the MPLS Division on South Parks Road and the Radcliffe Observatory Quarter.
 The College is roughly 15-minutes walk from the central University libraries, and its 14-acre site offers a retreat from the crowds of the city centre, but is closely located to the various amenities in the surrounding areas of Summertown and Jericho.

-Further information on graduate provision can be found on the College webpages, and the College’s selection criteria can be found to the left of this page.
+Further information on graduate provision can be found on the College webpages, and please click here for the College’s selection criteria document.
 If you have any questions, please don’t hesitate to contact the Admissions Coordinator.